fufiprotocol/fufi.whitepaper/fufi.tokenomics.md

 # FuFi Tokens on multiple blockchains

-For embracing fast and wide adoption of FuFi Governace tokens by community users/investors worldwide, FuFi Governance Token will be first issued on following blockchains and their corresponding deployed smart contract addresses are:
+For embracing fast and wide adoption of FuFi tokens by community users/investors worldwide, FuFi Token will be first issued on following blockchains and their corresponding deployed smart contract addresses are:
 - Ethereum: `to-be-deployed`, amount: 5 billion
 - Binance Smart Chain (BSC): `to-be-deployed`, amount: 5 billion